 You must be ready to leave the boat no later than the agreed upon time.
 The base will be obliged to charge a fee for each hour that the return of the boat is delayed.
 The boat must be returned in a neat and cleaned condition.
 Bed linen must be removed and waste carried ashore, even if you've paid for compulsory final cleaning.
 Remember to empty the refrigerator and freezer.

-You will receive the boat with full diesel tanks and it must be returned with refilled tanks unless there is another agreement in place.
+You will receive the boat with full diesel tanks, and it must be returned with refilled tanks unless there is another agreement in place.

 From 12th of January 2009, stricter requirements are in place for travellers to the USA under the Visa Waiver Program.
 No later than 72 hours before departure travellers must provide a range of information via the website: https://esta.cbp.dhs.gov.

 It should be emphasized that the submission of this information, as well as the accuracy of this, is the sole responsibility of the traveller.
 Lack of, or inadequate submission of information, may lead to extensive consequences for the traveller.
-Seatravel have no liability for the (correct) submission of the information mentioned above, in which case Sunway Seatravel cannot be met with demands that may emerge due to missing or incomplete information.
+Seatravel has no liability for the (correct) submission of the information mentioned above, in which case Seatravel cannot be met with demands that may emerge due to missing or incomplete information.
 Questions relating to the process of submitting the required information should be directed to the US embassy.

-As of October 31st, 2009, all passengers are obligated to independently submit the following personal information to their travel agent or airline company to be able to travel to/via USA (registration of APIS - Advanced Passenger Information System): * Name as it appears on the passport that the traveller will use to apply entry into the United States. * Date of birth, as it appears in the passport.* Gender, as it appears in the passport. * Passport number and expiration date and which country has issued the passport.
+As of October 31st, 2009, all passengers are obligated to independently submit the following personal information to their travel agent or airline company to be able to travel to/via USA (registration of APIS - Advanced Passenger Information System):

 It should be emphasized that there are more stringent safety procedures for luggage at entry and stopover in the USA.
-When you arrive at your first arrival airport in the USA, you often have to pick up your luggage from the baggage carousel and then deliver your luggage at the customs clearance, as they will provide transportation onwards.
+When you arrive at your first arrival airport in the USA, you often must pick up your luggage from the baggage claim and then deliver your luggage at the customs clearance, as they will provide transportation onwards.
 Many airline companies erroneously inform at check in that baggage is checked through all the way, and that the travellers don't need to pick up their luggage.